NATIONAL ORIGIN DISCRIMINATION ATTORNEYS in NEW YORK CITY, NEW JERSEY & PENNSYLVANIA

 What is the Immigration Reform and Control Act (IRCA)? | Employment Discrimination Attorneys in NYC-NJ-PA

 In 1986, Congress enacted the Immigration Reform and Control Act (IRCA), making it illegal for an employer to discriminate with respect to the hiring, firing or recruitment or referral for a fee, based upon a person’s citizenship or immigration status.
 The IRCA was designed to prohibit employers from exclusively hiring US citizens, or lawful permanent resident, unless required to do so by law or government contract.
 The IRCA forbids employers from refusing to accept lawful documentation which establishes employment eligibility, or demand additional documentation beyond what is legally required by the Department of Homeland Security, leaving the choice in the hands of the employee to determine which Form 1-9 documents to show to verify employment eligibility.
-The IRCA also prevents employers from retaliating against individuals for asserting their rights under the Act ,to include filing charges or assisting an investigation proceedings under the IRCA.
+The IRCA also prevents employers from retaliating against individuals for asserting their rights under the Act, to include filing charges or assisting an investigation proceeding under the IRCA.
 The IRCA claims are enforced by the Department of Justice’s Office of Special Counsel For Immigration-Related Unfair Employment Practices.

 Ethnic discrimination is virtually synonymous with nation of origin discrimination.
 There are four main components to ethnic discrimination: